n4demo/learn-to-run-apps-on-AKS/README-step2.md

 ```

 ### Congratulations - you now know how to deploy a single application container to AKS using best practice YAML files!!

+## Note: We have yet to use the ServiceAccount or ConfigMap.

 18. Go to step 3